 What Is Cloud Computing?

-Cloud Computing is a domain where Cloud vendors provide on-demand computing services like storage, computation, security, networking, databases, machine learning etc. on metered usage.
+Cloud Computing is a domain where Cloud vendors provide on-demand computing services like storage, computation, security, networking, databases, machine learning etc. on a metered usage.
 These sources can be accessed across the globe using the internet.
 Vendors maintain and monitor these resources.
 As a consumer, you consume these resources and only pay for the resources that you have consumed.

 This helps solve problems of: